itsjeffro/serverless-posts-api/readme.md

 ### Shared resources

-A separate repository has been set up [here](https://github.com/itsjeffro/microservice-api-gateway) for a shared API gateway (AG).
+A separate repository has been set up [here](https://github.com/itsjeffro/microservice-api-gateway) to provide shared resources.
 This way teams can focus on having separate microservices per repository.
 All which will be able to reference the AG by its restApiId and rootResourceId.

+Shared resources:

+- API Gateway
+- Custom authorizer

 ## Testing